 Willingness to build relationships with campus & community partners.

-The Site Leader role is approximately a year-long commitment from April 2018 through April 2019.
+The Site Leader role is approximately a year-long commitment from May 2020-May 2021:

-Engage, plan, & facilitate five pre-trip Orientation Meetings for AB participants & one reorientation event.
+Engage, plan, & facilitate five pre-trip Orientation Meetings for AB participants & one reorientation activity.

 Uphold policies & procedures of the Civic and Community Engagement Office and the Alternative Break program.